linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 kubectl get deployment <ingress-controller> -n <ingress-namespace> -o yaml | linkerd inject --ingress - | kubectl apply -f -
 ```

-This can be verified by checking if the `linkerd-proxy` has the relevant environment
+This can be verified by checking if the Ingress controller's pod has the relevant
-variable set by the `proxy-injector`.
+annotation set.

 ```bash
 kubectl describe pod/<ingress-pod> | grep "linkerd.io/inject: ingress"